va7deo/TerraCresta/README.md

 - ~~Dot Crawl on Y/C video output~~
 - ~~Map Test / Service to keyboard handler~~
 - ~~Service Menu (push button service menu) in Kid no Hore Hore Daisakusen~~
+- Additional debugging features (layer toggle)
 - Sprite / Tile offsets in Kid no Hore Hore Daisakusen (screen transitions)
 - Screen Flip implementation
 - Reverse engineer Terra Cresta and provide schematics
 - Protection Chip `nb1412m2` implementation

-# PCB Check List
+# PCB Check List / FPGA Features

 FPGA implementation is based on Terra Cresta and will be verified against the YM2203 PSG Type PCB with a YM3526 swap.
+The intent is for this core to be a 1:1 implementation of the Nichibutsu (Terra Cresta based) 68000 hardware.

 Reverse engineering of an authentic Terra Cresta PCB will be done by [**Darren Olafson**](https://twitter.com/Darren__O) and schematics will be included in the repository.